viveksinghup/viveksinghup/README.md

 [![Twitter
 Follow](https://img.shields.io/badge/dynamic/json.svg?color=14171A&labelColor=37474f&logo=twitter&logoColor=4fc3f7&label=&query=%24[0].followers_count&url=https%3A%2F%2Fcdn.syndication.twimg.com%2Fwidgets%2Ffollowbutton%2Finfo.json%3Fscreen_names%3DLakshmanGope&suffix=%20Followers)][twitter]

-Hi there 👋, My name is Vivek Singh.
-A self-taught, passionate and quick-learner Frontend developer 🚀 from India 🇮🇳 🌎.
+👋 Hi there, I Vivek Singh a self-taught, passionate and quick-learner Frontend developer 🚀 from India 🇮🇳 🌎.
 Love to work with new technologies and developing web applications 🔭 Currently, I am involved how to improve the performance of progressive web applications for better user experience. 🌱 Looking to apply skills, quality-driven team in order to build better experiences on the web 🚀.

 <br />